TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
 In this example, the diamond starts and ends undistorted.
-In the middle of the animation, the diamond points are skewed from a negative 35-degrees angle based on the X axis.
-Then, the diamond comes back to its original shape before skewing from a positive 35-degrees angle based on the X axis.
+In the middle of the animation, the diamond points are skewed from a negative 35-degrees angle.
+Then, the diamond comes back to its original shape before skewing from a positive 35-degrees angle.

 ## Other CSS animations

-Aside from transform properties, CSS animation also include color, fill mode, stroke, opacity, and direction.
+Aside from transform properties, CSS animation also include color fill, fill mode, stroke animation, opacity changes, and animation direction.
 We will see in this part, for each of this animation, one example, a definition of the animation, and its possible values.

 ### Color